-Why do you have this notion that first dates are “throw away” dates?
+Why do we all have the notion that first dates are “throw away” dates?

-If everyone would stop planning the same, lame, run-of-the-mill first dates, then maybe there would be more success in the Provo dating scene.
+Ever think that if people would stop planning the same run-of-the-mill first dates, then maybe there would be more success in the Provo dating scene?

 It’s a common idea that a first date should be casual, cheap, and short.
 While that general concept isn’t bad, let’s get a closer look.